 - 2 tbsp of olive oil

-You’ll want to mash the avocado in a small bowl until there are no lumps, then add the yogurt and oil to the mix to form the mask.
-Smooth the mixture on your hair and scalp and leave in place for 30 minutes to get the full benefit of this rich mask.
-When done, you can wash with shampoo and rinse to remove all remnants of the mask.
+You’ll want to mash the avocado in a small mixing bowl until there are no lumps, then add the yogurt and oil to form the mask.
+Smooth the mixture on your hair and scalp and leave it in place for 30 minutes to get the full benefit.
+When done, you can wash your hair with shampoo and rinse to remove all the remnants.
 Your hair will love it.

-I’m all about simplicity, and it doesn’t get any simpler than this one-ingredient wonder of a hair mask treatment that includes:
+We are all for simplicity, and it doesn’t get any simpler than this one-ingredient wonder of a hair mask treatment that includes:

 - 1 cup of mayonnaise, drugstore or homemade